 A lien is an encumbrance -- a claim -- on a property.
 For example, if the debtor owns a home, a creditor with a judgment has the right to place a lien on the home, meaning that if the debtor sells or refinances the home, the debtor will be required to pay the judgment out of the proceeds of the sale or refinance.
 If the amount of the judgment is more than the amount of equity in your home, then the lien may prevent the debtor from selling or refinancing until the debtor can pay off the judgment.

 Under Ohio law, property liens are an allowable method available to a creditor for payment of debtor obligations.
-Please see section 118.20, Authorizing Debt Obligations, for a discussion on property liens.
+Please see O.R.C. § 118.20, Authorizing Debt Obligations, for a discussion on property liens.
 See also the reader comments below for a discussion on liens and foreclosure.

 If you reside in another state, see the Bills.com Liens & How to Resolve Them article to learn more.

 Each state has its own statute of limitations.
 Ohio has the most creditor-friendly statutes of limitations in the country.
-According to Ohio 2305.07 Contract not in writing, and 2305.06 Contract in writing, the statue of limitations for an oral contract is six years, a written contract is 8 years.
+According to O.R.C. § 2305.07 Contract not in writing, and O.R.C. § 2305.06, the statute of limitations for an oral contract is 6 years, a written contract is 8 years.
 (Effective September 28, 2012, the statute of limitations decreased from 15 years to 8 years after the cause of action accrued.)

-The statute of limitations for recovering a deficiency balance relating to a mortgage foreclosure is 2 years, according to Ohio 2329.08.
+The statute of limitations for recovering a deficiency balance relating to a mortgage foreclosure is 2 years, according to O.R.C. § 2329.08.